Fibonacci Support In View For The EUR/USD

 Shain Vernier • 2 min read

-As long as the Spike High remains intact, I’ll have buy orders in the queue from 1.2069.
-With an initial stop loss at 1.2044, this trade produces 25 pips on a standard 1:1 risk vs reward ratio.
+Bottom Line: With a bit of luck, July 1 will bring a retracement to the EUR/USD and set up a buying opportunity.
+As long as the Swing High (1.1412) remains this market’s periodic top, I will have buy orders queued up from 1.1329.
+With an initial stop loss at 1.1294, this trade produces 35 pips on a standard 1:1 risk vs reward management plan.

 This weekend, it will be a good idea to keep an eye on the news out of the G-20 ahead of Monday’s trade.
 Rumour has it that a U.S./China trade war truce is in the works; if such a thing comes to pass, be ready for big volatility on next week’s forex open.